-This page includes an overview of Adobe Analytics classifications, best practices for classification uploads, and a sneak peek into classification improvements on the horizon.
+This page includes an overview of Adobe Analytics classifications and best practices for classification uploads.

 What are Classifications?